MysteryPancake/Houdini-Fun/README.md

 I recommend these settings for better results.
 These are set in a [Render Geometry Settings](https://www.sidefx.com/docs/houdini/nodes/lop/rendergeometrysettings.html) node:

 - "Direct Refraction Subset" set to "Both"
-- "Enable Internal Reflection" set to enabled
+- "Enable Internal Reflection" enabled

 This allows the rays to bounce around more inside the glass, causing brighter and more realistic results.